-When it comes to skiing temperatures, you can find yourself carving on a warm spring day with temps rising in the 40’s, or you can be bundling up as the wind chills reach near -30.
-To battle the wide range of temperatures you’ll need the right pair of ski or snowboard pants to bring along on the trip.
+When it comes to skiing you can find yourself carving on a warm spring day with temps rising in the 40’s, or you might be all bundled up as the wind chills reach near -30.
+To battle the wide range of temperatures you’ll need the right pair of ski pants to bring along on the trip.

 Shell pants are pretty straightforward.
 They simply are not insulated.

 There are many benefits to shell ski pants, the main one being their versatility.
-They allow you to layer underneath them to meet the demands of the temperatures.
-For warmer skiing a moisture-wicking baselayer may be all you need, whereas when you’re skiing in colder temperatures, you can add warmer layers and still have the freedom of mobility.
+They allow you to layer underneath to meet the demands of changing temperatures.
+For warm weather skiing a moisture-wicking base layer may be all you need, whereas when you’re skiing in colder temperatures, you can add warmer layers and still have the freedom of mobility.

 If you tend to be on the cold side then you’ll want to stick with an insulated ski pant.
 Let’s check out the various types of insulated pants.

 If you’re looking for warmth and protection then insulated ski pants are the way to go.

 There are various forms of insulation that are available, but in regards to pants (as opposed to jackets) you’ll most likely come across synthetic insulation, however fleece and down insulations are also out there.
 The math is easy on insulation; the higher the number, the greater the insulation.
 But let’s breakdown what each category of warmth translates to.